 This spring, we’ve had the fortune of observing Easter celebrations not once, but twice.
 In Croatia, where Catholicism predominates, we celebrated Easter in late March.
 This past weekend, we also got to participate in Orthodox Easter festivities in North Macedonia.
-Given its spiritual ties and the fact that it once had more than 365 churches,Continue reading “Orthodox Easter Greetings from Ohrid, North Macedonia”
+Given its spiritual ties and the fact that it once had more than 365 churches,Continue reading “Orthodox Easter Celebrations in Ohrid, North Macedonia”

 A choir of church bells tolled just before midnight to usher in Easter’s arrival here in Trogir, Croatia.
 The fervor with which the bells rang was reminiscent of what we heard the night that the Catholic church chose a new pope.